 Ideas for Serving Others This Christmas Season

 We’re called to humbly serve other people — not only the poor and sick, but our families, friends and neighbors, too.
 Sometimes, we’re so busy, though, that it’s hard to come up with ways to help others.
-Try these lists of quick ways you and your kids can serve people you know: 1) Serving siblings and close friends 2) Serving your family 3) Serving neighbors and your community.
+Try these lists of quick ways you and your kids can serve people you know: 1) For Serving siblings and close friends; 2) Serving your family; 3) To Serve neighbors and your community.
 If you can’t decide which ideas will work best, print them and cut them into slips.
 Put the slips of paper into a jar or hat and pull out an idea.

 A Simple Celebration